bdjukic/embedded-ethereum-wallet/README.md

-# embedded-ethereum-wallet

-A Particle library for Embedded Ethereum Wallet

-## Welcome to your Embedded Ethereum Wallet library!
+# Ethereum wallet library for Particle Photon

 You can find example usage of the library inside [examples](examples)